raygesualdo/raygesualdo.com/src/content/posts/abandon-the-fear-of-failure.md

 ![Tweet reading "Hi, I'm a staff-level engineer and I just took down prod with a duplicated file extension 🤦‍♂️🤦‍♂️🤦‍♂️"](../../assets/took-down-production-tweet.png 'Oops')<!--rehype:style=width:500px;-->

 Turns out, this resonated with a lot of people.
 As of this writing it has 2,848 likes (which is about 2,845 more than my tweets typically get 😂).
 The responses varied widely.
 Some questioned whether I still had my job (of course I do).
 Others had opinions about my competency or the processes we have in place to prevent such things from happening.
 But most simply commiserated.
 Turns out, making mistakes is a common human experience!
 And sometimes those mistakes take down prod.
-We'll come back to this in a little bit.
+We'll come back to that in a little bit.

 ## A related personal story